20 Important Queer Movies Of The 20th Century

 William Wyler’s adaptation of the Lillian Hellman play, The Children’s Hour was an important addition in the queer representation in Cinema.
 It told the story of Karen Wright and Martha Dobie, two life-long friends who run an all-girls boarding school.
 One of their students, the mischievous and deceitful Mary, begs her grandmother to leave the school; she presents a simple lie: that the two women have an “unnatural” relationship and that she saw them kissing on Karen’s bed.

-Mary’s grandmother immediately pulls her from the school and spreads the word; other parents following suit.
-Starring Audrey Hepburn as Karen, Shirley MacLaine as Martha, and James Garner as Joe, The Children’s Hour is a good, if a bit melodramatic, drama that depicts how an unfortunate combination of gossip and a puritanical culture can destroy innocent lives.
+Mary’s grandmother immediately pulls her from the school and spreads the word; other parents the following suit.
+Starring Audrey Hepburn as Karen, Shirley MacLaine as Martha, and James Garner as Joe, The Children’s Hour is good if a bit melodramatic, the drama that depicts how an unfortunate combination of gossip and a puritanical culture can destroy innocent lives.